sthoran/Habit_tracker/README.md

 # Habit Tracker

 ### Habit tracker is an open source habit manifestation program.
-Document the habit tracking process and receive automated analysis evaluaions of your successes and difficulties that accompany you on the path to the new you.
+Document the habit tracking process and receive automated analysis evaluations of your successes and difficulties that accompany you on the path to the new you.

  ## <u> Features